 Please reach us at info@FriendsofCrossBarSRMA.org if you cannot find an answer to your question.

-The main purpose of our organization is to acquire the resources needed to build access to the BLM Cross Bar Special Recreation Management Area and its interior infrastructure.
+The main purpose of our organization is to acquire the resources needed to build safe and reliable access to the BLM Cross Bar Special Recreation Management Area and its interior infrastructure.
 Providing a full range of high-quality, year-round recreation opportunities, both economically and environmentally sustainable, through public-private partnership projects.
-Our first campaign is to replace the BNSF trestle making it safe to travel under.
-Next will be to construct a road for everyone to access their public lands.
+First, will be to construct a road for everyone to access their public lands.
+Second campaign is to find funding to help build the internal infrastructure.
 Once the Cross Bar SRMA is open for public use we will provide continued support including funding for amenities/infrastructure and volunteer man hours.

-The BLM SRMA will be developed to allow for specifically identified and planned outdoor recreational uses: mountain biking, horseback riding, hiking, hunting, fishing, and camping.
+The BLM SRMA will be developed to allow for specifically identified and planned outdoor recreational uses: mountain biking, horseback riding, hiking, archery hunting, fishing, and camping.
 Currently, the Cross Bar is mostly used by hunters through a cooperative effort with the Texas Parks and Wildlife Department.
-Additionally, several Special Recreation Permits (SRPs) have been issued to the public for mountain biking races and horseback trail riding events.
+Additionally, several Special Recreation Permits (SRPs) have been issued to the public for mountain biking races, trail running, and horseback trail riding events.
 The Cross Bar IS OPEN for outdoor recreation.

 The Bureau of Land Management (BLM) is an agency within the United States Department of the Interior responsible for administering federal lands.
 Headquartered in Grand Junction, Colorado, and with oversight over 247.3 million acres (1,001,000 km2), it governs one eighth of the country's landmass.